 - 1. What is the main topic of conversation between strangers in Armenia? - 2.
 What do you think are the main national features of the Armenians? - 3.
 What American and British customs do you know?

-7. Which adjectives below do you think go with the nationalities in the box?
+5. Which adjectives in the box do you think go with the nationalities below?
 Add more adjectives which you think go with the nationalities.